-NHEC procures wholesale energy, capacity, ancillary services, and renewable energy certificates (together, "bundled energy service") from a variety of resources in New England's deregulated competitive wholesale capacity, energy, ancillary services, and renewable attributes markets to meet the needs of its members who elect, or default to, NHEC's "Co-op Power" bundled energy service option rather than choosing to purchase bundled energy service from retail competitive suppliers.
+NHEC procures wholesale energy, capacity, ancillary services, and renewable energy certificates (together, "bundled energy service") from a variety of resources.
+These resources are available in New England's deregulated competitive wholesale capacity, energy, ancillary services, and renewable attributes markets.
+They are purchased to meet the needs of NHEC members who elect, or default to, NHEC's "Co-op Power" bundled energy service option rather than choosing to purchase energy service from retail competitive suppliers or community power aggregations.